ahrampy/tower-time/README.md

 [Tower Time Live](https://towertime.herokuapp.com/)

-Build, upgrade, sell towers to create a maze for enemies to traverse through, and stop them from reaching the red square!
+Build, upgrade, and sell towers to create a maze for enemies to traverse through, and stop them from reaching the red square!

 ## Technologies